Retro-Devils/WickedOS/README.md

 ## Hows this different from Konstakangs build ?

 WickedOS has everything installed for ya.
-Retroarch, other emus, a retro frontend etc. Some of these apps are special versions or modified .
+Retroarch, other emus, a retro frontend etc. Some of these apps are special versions or modified.

-In the future we will be attempting to complie android ourselves.
+In the future we will be attempting to compile android ourselves.
 This, if successful, will be the biggest difference.

 ## How to add android games ?